wmeints/effective-llm-applications/manuscript/03-getting-started-with-semantic-kernel.md

 Semantic Kernel works well with ASP.NET Core, but you can use it in any kind of environment even without dependency injection and configuration systems.

-The `Kernel` object that we registered can be recreated as often as you like.
+The `Kernel` object we registered can be recreated as often as you like.
+It's cheap and very quick to set up.
 In ASP.NET Core you get a new instance of the `Kernel` every time you ask for one.
 They're not shared between requests or kept around for the duration of a request.

-It's important to know that the `Kernel` object is considered transient.
-This way you can have a base kernel configuration in the startup of your application and extend it with additional filters and functions for specific operations without affecting other future requests.
+By having the kernel instance as a transient dependency you can have a base kernel configuration in the startup of your application and extend it with additional filters and functions for specific operations without affecting other future requests.

+The pattern that ASP.NET Core uses to handle the kernel works for the console application as well.
+Don't worry about creating many instances of the kernel in your console application.
+Again, it's cheap and makes your code a lot more flexible.

 {#executing-your-first-prompt}
 ## Executing your first prompt with Semantic Kernel